Cyber-Chic/poetry-through-play/README.md

 ---

 ### 🛡️ TECHNICAL PROVENANCE

 **Creative Architecture**
-Curated by **The Archivist** in collaboration with AI on Google Search, powered by the Gemini family of models.
-Inspired by the rhythmic data synthesis found within virtual social environments.
+Curated by **The Archivist** in collaboration with AI on Google Search, powered by the [Gemini family of models](https://deepmind.google).
+This inquiry utilizes original **Applied Praxis** to translate digital experiences into tangible aural artifacts.

 **Identity Profile**
-The MooreSignal unit does not perform 'songs'; it broadcasts Deconstructed Aural Artifacts—where poetic decryption and synthesized frequencies exist as parallel data streams.
+The `MooreSignal` unit does not perform "songs"; it broadcasts **Deconstructed Aural Artifacts**—where poetic decryption and synthesized frequencies exist as parallel data streams.

 **Environment Disclosure**
-These archival logs and aural reflections are inspired by experiences within virtual social landscapes, which serve as a digital laboratory for this inquiry.
+These archival logs and aural reflections are inspired by experiences within virtual social landscapes, which served as a **digital laboratory** for this inquiry.

 > [!IMPORTANT]
 > **Safe Harbor & Intellectual Property**